swup/docs/docs/plugins/create-plugin.md

 # Create Plugin
 Anyone can create and publish swup plugins.
+To create new plugin, install [swup CLI]({{ "/cli" | relative_url }}) which can create one from a template for you.

-Start with heading to [this repo](https://github.com/swup/plugin-template) and follow the instructions there.
+Alternatively you can head over to [this template repo](https://github.com/swup/plugin-template) and follow the instructions there.

 ## Tips
 - Checkout existing plugins before creating one.